serversathome/profilarr/README.md

-This repo is an up-to-date Dictionarry repo (auto-pull enabled) with the addition of the [anime profile](https://github.com/Dumpstarr/Dumpstarr/blob/stable/profiles/Anime%201080p.yml) built by [Sweaty Eggs](https://github.com/Dumpstarr/Dumpstarr).
+This repo is an up-to-date Dictionarry repo (auto-pull enabled) with the addition of the [anime profile](https://github.com/Dumpstarr/Dumpstarr/blob/stable/profiles/Anime%201080p.yml) built by [Dumpstarr](https://github.com/Dumpstarr/Dumpstarr).
 What you are getting here is a **100% unaltered** Dictionarry repo with the addition of a single amime quality profile.